rajsinghbagri/rajsinghbagri.github.io/README.md

 ### **Product Associate**
 ### Vani.coach
-Letter of Recommendation from Founder & CEO of Vyakta Consulting Ltd.(Now Vani.coach)
+Letter of Recommendation from <strong> Founder & CEO </strong> of Vyakta Consulting Ltd.(Now Vani.coach)
 • Created a Roadmap for the product(Vani) - Product Requirement Document(PRD) with a total of 13 changes/updates out of which are Critical(5), Important(4), Desirable(4)
-Proposed technology stack that will best deliver these capabilities features.
+• Proposed technology stack that will best deliver these capabilities features.

 ### **Associate Product Manager**
 ### Cerebro Kids

-• Product backlog planning & execution
+• Product <strong> backlog planning & execution </strong>
 <br>
-• Defined Success Metrics to improve repository structure, content structure, and UI/UX of the products
+• Defined <strong> Success Metrics</strong> to improve repository structure, content structure, and <strong> UI/UX </strong>of the products
 <br>
 • Identified new product features as per requirement
 <br>
 • Worked closely with the technical team(Designer & Devop) to ensure end-to-end implementation
 <br>
-• Created detailed documentation for the system's features, functionalities, and gap - PRD
+• Created detailed documentation for the system's features, functionalities, and gap - <strong>PRD</strong>
 <br>

 ### **Machine Learning Intern**
 ### Indian Institute of Technology, Kanpur

- Recommendation for excellent performance from Prof. Vipul Arora, Electrical Engineering Department, IIT Kanpur
+ Recommendation for <strong> excellent performance </strong> from Prof. Vipul Arora, Electrical Engineering Department, IIT Kanpur
  <br>
-•Analysis of ML algorithms for Handwritten digit recognition in python: Analysed SVMs and Neural Networks before implementing Naive Bayes and KNN on numerous data sets using Keras, Pandas, Numpy, and scikit-learn
+•Analysis of <strong> ML algorithms </strong> for Handwritten digit recognition in python: Analysed <strong>SVMs</strong> and <strong>Neural Networks</strong> before implementing <strong>Naive Bayes<strong> and <strong>KNN</strong> on numerous data sets using <strong>Keras, Pandas, Numpy, and scikit-learn</strong>

 ---